Skip to content

 DmxScreens are suitable for LED fixtures that accept RGB or luminance only signals and have no extra control channels.

 DmxScreens are not suitable for fixtures that have complex personalities including on/off commands, moving heads, CMY colour mixing lamps, etc. For these kinds of fixtures you should create a DmxLights, which allows more complex fixtures to be modeled.
-For more information please see the following sub-chapterr DmxLights.
+For more information please see the following sub-chapter DmxLights.

 Creating a DmxScreen